-The term Internet of Things makes its first appearance in a presentation made in 1999 about Radio Frequency Identification (RFID) [Ashton, 2009].
+The term Internet of Things makes its first appearance in a presentation made in 1999 about Radio Frequency Identification (RFID) Ashton [4].

-Fifteen years go by and, as we see in the following figure, the number of existing IoT devices never stopped growing and has even surpassed the number of existing people on the planet in 2008.
+Fifteen years go by and, the number of existing IoT devices never stopped growing and has even surpassed the number of existing people on the planet in 2008.
 In last years the number of new devices has grown exponentially and if today we have 15 billion devices, in 2020 it is anticipated that there will be 50 billion devices worldwide, about 6 per person.